mitodl/mit_lti_flask_sample/docs/tutorial.rst

     * Create a Virtual Environment to explore the LTI sample
     * Explore the LTI sample template
-    * Deploy the LTI sample to a server
+    * Setup edX locally
     * Use the LTI sample in a course
     * Create an LTI from the sample
+    * Deploy the LTI sample to a heroku server

 This is a sample LTI provider for the Flask framework.
 It is a minimal implementation that provides a starting point for a custom LTI provider.